 Once upon a time I lived on Florida’s Space Coast and used to drive State Road 3 from the edge of Kennedy Space Center to Merritt Island, where I worked.
 This was a year or so before 9-11; post attack they closed it to people driving through.

-It’s a country-ish two-lane road with some businesses and homes, but empty stretches, too.
+It’s a country-ish four-lane road with some businesses and homes, but empty stretches, too.
 Lots of orange groves around at the time, and in the spring the sweet scent of orange blossom literally filled the air.
 Loved that.
 One time I saw the biggest gator ever on the KSC side of the road, lumbering away from traffic.
 I remember thinking ‘it’s as big as a VW Bug.”
 Truly, it was WIDE.

 One afternoon on the way home a man in a pickup truck started following me.
 And pulling up alongside, pacing me.
 I’d slow and he’d slow.
 I’d speed up and he’d do the same.
 No cell phone.
 Just open road and no other vehicles.
 Not knowing what he wanted was the worst part.
 The what-ifs.
 He eventually drove off and it was probably just a game to him.
 Probably.